Black History Month

 Johnson was a New York City drag queen and leader in the gay rights movement.
 She was a vanguard of the protests at NYC’s Stonewall Inn in 1969, a moment remembered every year in Pride festivals around the world.
 But, as a trans woman of color, Johnson’s influence in the uprising and in LGBTQ+ activism has been overlooked as broader gay movements shifted to the leadership of white cisgender activists in the community.
 Since her brutal murder in 1992, however, her story has been told in numerous books and documentaries and her legacy has been reinstated and remembered by millennial activists in the LGBTQ+ community.

 A track and field athlete who won four gold medals at the 1936 Olympic Games, his long jump record would stand for 25 years.
-The ‘36 Games took place in Berlin among the backdrop of Nazi Germany and under the leadership of Adolf Hitler himself.
+The ‘36 Games took place in Berlin against the backdrop of Nazi Germany and under the leadership of Adolf Hitler himself.
 Hitler’s policies would lead to the Holocaust a few years later but, in 1936, his doctrines of white supremacy would be fought by black athletes like Owens, scoring medals and breaking two Olympic records.
 Hitler lambasted America for including black athletes on its Olympic roster.
 But it was the African American participants who helped cement America’s success at the Olympic Games.
 In all, the United States won 11 gold medals, six of them by black athletes, four of which were Owens’.

 Matthew Henson was an African-American explorer who traveled to much of the world on the high seas at the turn of the 20th century.
 It was his journey in 1909, however, that has him remembered to this day: an expedition that would have his crew discover the North Pole.
 As their expedition, backed by Pres.
 Teddy Roosevelt received scrutiny upon return; his accomplishments were not recognized until years later.
 He was made an honorary member of the highly-regarded Explorers Club in New York City in 1937 at the age of 70 and received a Congressional Medal in 1944.
 Years after his death, in 1987, he and his wife were moved and laid to rest at Arlington National Cemetery by President Reagan.